-Guide dogs know left and right and are very helpful with object identification when asked to "find" a door, counter, elevator, escalator, sidewalk, chair, etc.
+Guide dogs know left and right and are helpful with object identification when asked to "find" a door, counter, elevator, escalator, sidewalk, chair, etc.

-People who receive guide dogs will attend team training on the KSDS campus in Washington, Kansas for 21 days.
+People who receive guide dogs will generally attend team training on the KSDS campus in Washington, Kansas for 21 days.
 Students will stay in the handicap accessible apartments on campus provided by KSDS Assistance Dogs.
 Meals will be provided by civic organizations and other volunteers.

 Application Request Form